The ARC Pollux is a new Thai custom monitor based on a single balanced armature design and priced at $399SGD or just under $300 US.

 To some extent, the Pollux follows a similar technical specification as that laid out by Knowles for the driver.
 The FR is not that far off either, however, ARC has done some fine-tuning specifically on the lower treble response.

-Apart from that, the impedance for the Pollux is matching at 28Ω and I dare say the sensitivity level also at 109dB (113dB at a 1mW weighting) though that is not listed in the Pollux spec sheet.
+Apart from that, the impedance for the Pollux is matching at 28Ω and I dare say the sensitivity level is also at 109dB (113dB at a 1mW weighting) though that is not listed in the Pollux spec sheet.

 Of course, the Pollux to you will be a custom monitor so it will start from a set of clay impressions sent to them and designed with your specific preferences.
-I presume these are 3D printed designs and from what I can see on their Facebook page you get a few color options, black, red and clear in shell and plate variations.
+I presume these are 3D printed designs and from what I can see on their Facebook page you get a few color options, black, red, and clear in shell and plate variations.
 It also looks like you will be able to personalize them with artwork.

 Demo Sample Build